clearlinux/clear-linux-documentation/source/clear-linux/guides/deploy-at-scale.rst

 Option #1: Use the |CL| as the upstream origin (mixin)
 ------------------------------------------------------

-This approach is the *easier to adopt* by relying on the |CL| upstream for packaging updates for you to deploy.
+This approach is *easier to adopt* by relying on the |CL| upstream for packaging updates for you to deploy.